 Blue Tier trail cuts through the mountain ranges it’s named after, descending to Weldborough Pub.
 Just in time for a hearty counter meal and a huge selection of craft beer sourced from local Tasmanian microbreweries.

 Want to taste a local brew at the source?
 Head to Little Rivers Brewing Co. in Scottsdale for a Dam Busters pale – it packs a punch, just like the trail it’s named after.
 Need to brush up on your Australian history?
-Learn about Tasmania’s tin mining history at the Tin Dragon Interpretation Centre.
+Learn about Tasmania’s tin mining history at the Derby Schoolhouse Museum.
 Feel like cooling down after your ride?
 Follow the locals lead and skinny-dip underneath Mathinna Falls.

 2. Hollybank MTB Park